-What is Enterprise Architecture?
+What is Enterprise Architecture (EA)?

 The Bridge between Strategy and Transformation

-Architecture Diagram at Conceptual Level
+Enterprise Architecture Diagram at Conceptual Level

-Visualizing and Mapping diagrams at a conceptual level.
+Visualizing and mapping diagrams at a conceptual level.

-Enterprise Blueprint at Logical Level
+Layered Enterprise Architecture Blueprint at Logical Level

 What Enterprise Architects often encounter is the necessary input they need for modeling and visualizing EA.
 The strategy is usually fragmented, inconsistent, has no status, is without ownership, is outdated, unfindable, is a big secret, and is inaccessible.